 The board of directors welcomes communications from its shareholders, and has adopted a procedure for receiving and addressing those communications.
 Shareholders may send written communications to either the full board of directors or the non-management directors as a group by writing to the board of directors or the non-management directors at the following address: Board of Directors/Non-Management Directors, Shenandoah Telecommunications Company, 500 Shentel Way, P.O.
 Box 459, Edinburg, Virginia 22824, Attn: Secretary.
 Communications by e-mail should be addressed to corpsec@shentel.net and marked "Attention: Corporate Secretary" in the "Subject" field.
-The Secretary will review and forward all shareholder communications to the intended recipient, except for those shareholder communications by the applicable shareholder previously forwarded to the intended recipient.
+The Secretary will review and forward all shareholder communications to the intended recipient, except for those shareholder communications that are outside the scope of board matters or duplicative of other communications by the applicable shareholder previously forwarded to the intended recipient.